Sam Albatros

 Sam Albatros is a pseudonymous Greek-born author, queer artist and poetry translator.
 They wear masks and have never shown their face publicly.

 Early life and education

 Albatros was born and raised in rural Greece.
 They hold an MPhil in Psychology from University of Cambridge and a PhD in Cognitive Neuroscience from University College London.
+Albatros describes themselves using "they/them" pronouns.

 Career

 Their debut novel Faulty Boy and its stage adaptations, which focus on a gender nonconforming/queer child, have attracted mainstream Greek media attention.
 As an artist, they have presented video-art performances in Greece, Cyprus, UK, and Berlin.

 In May 2021, they took part in the Exchange Program Thessaloniki – Leipzig 2021, a two-month residency programme in Leipzig.